GaglianoTaliun-Lab/PheWeb2/README.md

 ## Production Setup
 A production server allows Vite to optimize deployement for faster page reload times and better security.
 In exchange, development features such as hot-reloading (automatic changes) are not available.
 This is the recommend set-up when deploying the public version of your Pheweb instance.
-While this is not a completely production-ready build.
-This version utilises the 'serve' package to bypass the need for root control (useful for HPC environments, for example).
+While this is not a completely production-ready build, this version utilises the 'serve' package to bypass the need for root control (useful for HPC environments, for example).

 ### Install dependencies
 `npm run build`